What to do if the Color of your Dental Crown doesn’t Match.

 A possible explanation.

-It could be that the crown-whitening claims of some products are based on the fact that they have the ability to lighten debris (dental plaque and tartar) that has accumulated on the surface of crowns.
-In regard to that:
+It could be that the crown-whitening claims of some products are based on the fact that they are able to lighten debris (dental plaque and tartar) that has accumulated on the surface of crowns.
+Regarding that:

-- Any peroxide-based teeth whitening product (including OTC ones) could be expected to produce the same kind of effect.
+- Any peroxide-based teeth whitening product (strips, trays, etc… including OTC products) could be expected to produce the same effect.

-No, the glazed ceramic surface of a dental crown is impervious to the oral compounds it’s exposed to.
-This includes chromogenic agents (like coffee, tea, colas, tobacco products, wine, etc…) that are known to cause natural teeth staining.
+No, generally, the glazed ceramic surface of a dental crown is impervious to chromogenic agents (like coffee, tea, colas, tobacco products, wine, etc…) that are known to stain natural teeth.

 3) If my crown’s color doesn’t match, will dental insurance cover a replacement?